ADULTS

 10:30am | Zoom | Contact Julie Van Wyk or Daphne Haverkamp

-This group will begin discussing The Voice From the Cloud: A Fresh Look at the Gospel of Mark by Nick Overduin on October 2, For more information or the zoom link, please contact Julie Van Wyk or Daphne Haverkamp.
+Beginning November 13, we will study Not a Silent Night by Adam Hamilton.
+For more information or the zoom link, please contact Julie Van Wyk or Daphne Haverkamp.

 Other Studies